deathworlders/online/content/books/deathworlders/chapter-33-metadyskolia.md

 “*No shit?*” Dog laughed.
 “Well damn, Brother.
 Lemme grab my pants…”

 He jumped into the dark green canvas hand-stitched pants with the fewest stains and bounced to drag them up (putting his pants on one leg at a time like everyone else?
-Fuck that.) then grabbed his jacket---the real leather one, the one he’d worn on the day of his abduction that freaked ETs the fuck out because it was made of *skin*---and strapped on his sandals.
+Fuck that.) then grabbed his jacket___the real leather one, the one he’d worn on the day of his abduction that freaked ETs the fuck out because it was made of *skin*___and strapped on his sandals.
 Shoes and boots were way too difficult to make.

 Then he stormed down the ramp and off the ship for the first time in months.
 ETs didn’t react well to humans.
 He liked to keep a low profile, usually.